Bring On the (Disc Golf) Pros

 In 2013 Spring invited a number of pros to play the course.
 “I told all my friends how amazing it is and since then, we all look forward to coming back to do the Green Mountain Championship each year,” said Wysocki, on a phone call from Sweden where he was playing in a tournament in late July.

-Among the pros who played that first year was Nate Voss (then the World Champ).
-Voss set the Brewster course record, coming in 12 under par.
-Later, Voss and Michael Johansen both broke that to tie a new record of 13 under par.
+Among the pros who played that first year was Nate Doss (then the World Champ).
+Doss set the Brewster course record, coming in 12 under par.
+Later, Doss and Michael Johansen both broke that to tie a new record of 13 under par.

 “This year, we’ve created two new holes on each course that just opened in mid-July,” says Spring, who says that as the pros get better and the discs more high-tech, the courses are getting harder.
-“We’re now seeing more par 4 and 5 baskets.”
+“We’re now seeing more par 4 and 5 holes.”

 About 10 Vermonters will be playing in the event, which is limited to ranked and invited pros.
 White River Junction’s Stephen Heaps is currently the top ranked Vermonter with Burlington’s Chris Young, a former chair of the Green Mountain Disc Golf Association, right behind him.
 Only 44 women have signed up to date, including Vermont pro Alex Benson of Williston, and they will all have formidable competition from top ranked Paige Pierce.

 The event, which happens during Smuggs’ FallFest, will draw spectators.
 Spring recommends watching at around 1 to 2 pm Saturday and Sunday afternoons.
 That’s when Wysocki and Paul McBeth, who keep trading off the top two spots, are likely to go head to head.

-The basket to watch in the pro rounds on Sunday, says Spring, is #7.
+The hole to watch in the pro rounds on Sunday, says Spring, is #7.
 “It’s a 1,200-foot par 5 with a stream crossing.”

-Note: Corrections: an earlier version of this story stated Philo Braithwaite had thrown 850 yards, instead of feet and also misspelled Nate Doss’s name.
-Our apologies.
+For more on Vermont’s disc golf scene, see Vermont’s Disc Golf Revolution